-To create or replace a standalone stored procedure in your own schema, you must have the
+To create or replace a procedure in your own schema, you must have the

 PROCEDURE system privilege.
-To create or replace a standalone stored procedure in another user's schema, you must have the
+To create or replace a procedure in another user's schema, you must have the

 PROCEDURE system privilege.

-To invoke a call specification, you may need additional privileges, for example, the
+To invoke a call spec, you may need additional privileges, for example, the

-EXECUTE object privilege on the C library for a C call specification.
+EXECUTE object privilege on the C library for a C call spec.

 To embed a